alvinylt/gopher/README.md

 the program from getting stuck indefinitely using `setsockopt()`, a built-in feature in the Socket API, and the `timeval` struct.

+A well-implemented server's directory index response should include four pieces of information, separated by tab characters.
+In case a line therein is malformed, the program handles it gracefully to avoid indexing invalid things.
+It is also designed to handle long responses from the server.

 Unicode was not published at the time the Gopher protocol was publicised.
 We assume that pathnames contain only ASCII characters, or else converted into ASCII representations on the server side (as it is in Motsognir).
 For example,